Zettlr/zettlr-docs/docs/en/troubleshooting.md

 # Troubleshooting

 Like any software, Zettlr might have some problems here and there.
 If you encounter such problems, this page contains instructions on how to resolve the issues.
-We now have four years of experience with these problems, and as such the options listed below should work in most cases.
+We have years of experience with these problems, and as such the options listed below should work in most cases.

-> Please attempt the steps listed here and consult the FAQ first before asking on the Forum, Reddit, or opening a GitHub issue.
-By asking questions on these platforms that are already answered somewhere here, you are binding resources by us that we would love to spend developing the app.
+> Please attempt the steps listed here and consult [the FAQ](faq.md) first if you encounter any problems.
+If these steps do not solve your issue, please [ask our community](get-involved.md/#general-resources).
+If our community cannot help you as well, please open an issue on GitHub.

 ## 1. Try Turning it Off and On Again

 This might sound trivial, but many problems can be solved by simply quitting Zettlr and restarting it.
 If you encounter a problem, it often helps to just restart the app, sometimes also your computer.

-> If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this might indicate that you've found a way to create what is called an "unrecoverable state".
-In that case, and only then, please open a GitHub issue providing us with a minimal example of how to reproduce the issue.
-We will then fix it.
+> If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this indicates that you've found a replicable bug.
+In that case, please provide us with a these steps when you open an issue.

 ## 2. Install the Most Recent Version

-As soon as we hear about a problem, we fix it and some time later we release a new version.
-Make sure to always update to the newest version, because older versions do have bugs (otherwise they would be the most recent version ;).

-So make sure you always use the most recent version of Zettlr!
+Due to limited resources, we cannot support many different versions.
+If you encounter an issue, make sure you have the most recent version installed.
+Many issues are fixed in newer versions.

 ## 3. Try Resetting the App